 Introduction

-What is a Taxinomy ?
+What is a Taxonomy?

-Nowadays, many scientical project are founded on operationnal classification more or less elaborate.
+Nowadays, many scientist projects are founded on operational classification more or less elaborate.
+We will talk about: taxonomy

-That’s why we will talk about : Taxonomy

-It was created by the swiss botaniste Augustin Pyrame de Candolle in 1813, for a species classification in herboristerie purpose.
+It was created by the Swiss botanist Augustin Pyrame de Candolle in 1813, for a species classification in herborize purpose.

 Over time, this term was extended to other areas of science, including the humanities, information sciences or computer science.

-The taxonomy design the practice and science of classification of things or concepts, including the principles that underlie such classification.
+The taxonomy designs the practice and science of classification of things or concepts, including the principles that underlie such classification.

 A Taxonomy is a classification of information instances that facilitates the discovery and management of information between them.

-Goal of our Taxinomy ?
+Goal of our taxonomy?

-Misp is grouping all incident security arriving in all enterprise which would share information with other enterprise.
-These information could be important are differents level of an entreprise.
+Misp (see next page for further explanation) is grouping all security incidents that happened in all enterprises which would share information with other enterprises.
+This information could be important and concerns different level of an enterprise.

-The main questions are :
+The main questions are:

-What are these informations and how it could be important for each work of an enterprise ?
+What are these information and how could it be important for each work of an enterprise?

-How to classify all these information in order to sorted the most important ?
+How to classify all this information in order to sort the most important?

-The creation of a coporate taxonomy, wich will serve this goal in order to classify all the instance of an enterprise in effect we could make a better referencement of all the events of MISP.
+Our goal is the creation of a cooperative taxonomy, in order to classify all the instances of enterprises.
+This will allow to make a better search and classification of all the events of MISP.

-What is a coporate taxinomy ?
+What is a Corporate taxonomy?

-Corporate taxonomy is the hierarchical classification of entities of interest of an enterprise, organization or administration, used to classify documents, digital assets and other information.
+A corporate taxonomy is the hierarchical classification of entities of an enterprise, organization or administration, used to classify documents, digital assets and other information.
 Taxonomies can cover virtually any type of physical or conceptual entities (products, processes, knowledge fields, human groups, etc.) at any level of granularity.

-Source : Wikipedia definition

-State of Art
+State of the Art

-MISP : Malware Information Sharing Platform and Threat
+MISP: Malware Information Sharing Platform and Threat